 Now onto the final section of the artwork, the middle top represents Spyro Year of the Dragon, the only one in the original trilogy I’ve actually played.
 In this part we got the fire dragons from the mini-game in Spyro Year of the Dragon, I think the minigame is from Fireworks Factory?
 Speaking of Fireworks Factory, it’s here representing the game.
 But this time no glowing door, but we do have the ninja rynoc.
 Then we also can’t forget the final boss of the trilogy, the Sorceress.
 Yes the boss I very rarely got to because of my lack of a PS1 memory card for my PS2.
 She actually looks more like a crocodile now, actually when you think about it she looks more like the Sly Cooper villain, Mz.
 Ruby.

 That’s actually all I got for the cover art other than that it’s got a whole lot more going on than the Crash Bandicoot N-Sane Trilogy cover art.
 Alright time for the part about the game at E3 2018.

 The game will be featured at E3 2018 as well as a new trailer, which will probably show some gameplay from Spyro 2: Ripto’s Rage and Year of the Dragon.
 Anyways there will be two levels playable at E3 2018, Toasty and Tree Tops.
 Now both of these levels are from the first Spyro game in the Reignited trilogy.

 Alright guys, what do you think about this, are you excited even more for Spyro’s return?
 Will you be trying it out at E3 2018?
 Also what do you think of the cover art?

 Once again guys this has been Blueknight, don’t forget to check back soon because I’ve got more content coming your way at the speed of sound.
-Remember to Like, Comment or Follow for more news, in the meantime you can find me over on these places
+Remember to Like, Comment, Share, Subscribe or Follow for more news and updates coming at the speed of sound, in the meantime you can find me over on these places